How To Improve The Bond With Your Dog

 - Belligerence or even outright aggression toward you

-- Depression or lethargic behaviour
+- Depression or lethargic behavior

 Note that a recently rescued dog could show some or all of these symptoms as she might still be grieving for her past owner or may simply be depressed over the unpredictability of her life to date.
 Give her time.

-How to Strengthen the Bond
+How to Strengthen the Bond with your dog

 If you suspect the bond with your dog is not as strong as it could be, there are steps you can take to remedy this.
 First, if you have recently adopted the dog from a shelter, understand that it takes at least a few months for a rescue to adjust to her new home and to get over the grief of losing touch with her former family.
 During this time, be sure not to let her off-leash outside, as she might take off to find her old group.
 Make sure your fencing is up to the task as well.